Red Wine Beef Stew is a hearty dish with robust flavor! Stew meat is paired with vegetables and slowly cooked in a smooth sauce for a cozy dinner!

 - 14 oz Fire Roasted Tomatoes

-- 2 tbsp Elderberry Jam (use raspberry jam as an alternative or omit)
+- 2 tablespoon Elderberry Jam (use raspberry jam as an alternative or omit)

 - Melt butter in a large saute pan over medium high heat.